hexchat/documentation/script_python.rst

 Bit fields
 ----------

-Some lists return bit fields which many Python scripts may not be familair with so here is an example of how to use one:
+Some lists return bit fields which many Python scripters may not be familair with so here is an example of how to use one:

 .. code-block:: python